usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/30004/eval_remove/readme.txt

-Use the stored query, GetSubmissionSetAndContents, to verify verify all metadata objects are removed.
+Use the stored query, GetSubmissionSetAndContents, to verify the correct metadata objects were removed.